Andre Dawson: Chicago Cubs

 Dawson with the Chicago Cubs in 1988.

 Dawson played for the Expos until after the 1986 season when he became a free agent and sought a team whose home field had natural grass, as his knee injuries were aggravated by Olympic Stadium's artificial turf.
 However, due to collusion on the part of the Major League Baseball owners, he was unable to attract offers.

 Dawson campaigned for the Cubs to sign him during the off-season, however general manager Dallas Green resisted, insisting the Cubs would start Brian Dayett in right field (Dawson had moved from center field to right field in his final two seasons with the Expos, due to the condition of his knees), and that one player could not make a 71–91 team a 91–71 team.
 When the Cubs opened camp in Mesa, Arizona, that spring, Dawson and his agent Dick Moss arrived with a signed blank contract in an attempt to secure a contract with the Cubs.
 Dawson and Moss' stunt was derided as a "dog and pony show" by Green.
 After reviewing the contract, Green reached an agreement with Moss on a salary of $500,000 ($ in today's dollars), second-lowest on the team among regulars, and added bonuses of $150,000 if he did not go on the disabled list by the All-Star Game break and $50,000 if he made the All-Star team.
 He earned both.
 The team also wrote in $100,000 bonuses if Dawson was MVP of either the league championship series or the World Series, but did not add a clause for National League MVP.
 While he won the NL MVP, the Cubs did not make the playoffs, so he had no chance to earn the NLCS or World Series MVP.

-He became the Cubs' starting right fielder, and hit an MLB-leading 49 home runs (equal with Oakland Athletics rookie Mark McGwire), the most a player had hit since George Foster in 1977 and Willie Mays in 1965.
+He became the Cubs' starting right fielder, and hit an MLB-leading 49 home runs (tied with Oakland Athletics rookie Mark McGwire), the most a player had hit since George Foster in 1977 and Willie Mays in 1965.
 He was named the league's MVP, finally winning after the two years as runner-up in Montreal.
 He also earned his fourth All-Star nod and won the Home Run Derby that year.
 Although the Cubs held first place for nearly half of May and remained in contention through July, the team finished the 1987 season 76–85, last in the National League East.

 Dawson was the first player to win a league MVP trophy from a last place team.
 Dawson played five more seasons with the Cubs, and was one of the franchise's most popular players during that time.
 His worst individual season came in 1989 when the Cubs won the National League East title.
 During the NL Championship Series that year, Dawson batted .105 as the San Francisco Giants beat the Cubs 4 games to 1.
 Dawson's .507 career slugging percentage with the Cubs is fourth highest in team history.